 Check out the Grand Palace in Bangkok

 There are so many things to do in Bangkok that you could easily spend a week in the city and still not have seen everything.
-The majority of visitors allow themsleves a day or two here at the beginning or end of their trip, but we recommend at least 3 nights to really get a flavour of what Bangkok is all about.
-If you only have time to do one thing, make sure you visit the spectacular grand palace.
+The majority of visitors allow themselves a day or two here at the beginning or end of their trip, but we recommend at least 3 nights to really get a flavour of what Bangkok is all about.
+If you only have time to do one thing, make sure you visit the spectacular Grand Palace.
 It dates back to 1782 and was the royal residence of Thai Kings until 1925.
 Today it is still used for ceremonial purposes as well as being one of Thailand’s top attractions.
 The most famous part of the sprawling complex is perhaps the Temple of the Emerald Buddha, home to the country’s most sacred Buddhist sculpture (which is actually carved out of jade rather than emerald!).
 The Grand Palace a vast and hot complex without much shade, so take plenty of water and allow yourself several hours to see it all.

 Tip: Take a sarong or long pants to cover up, otherwise you won’t be allowed to enter.
 Garments can be hired but you have to wait until there are some available, which might be a while if it’s busy.
 If you have time, check out Wat Pho which isn’t far from the Grand Palace.
-This large temple complex is home to the famous giant reclining Buddha, and also a great place to get a massage, which you may need after all your sightseeing!
+The large temple complex at Wat Pho is home to the famous giant reclining Buddha, and also a great place to get a massage, which you may need after all your sightseeing!
 Definitely our favourite temple in Bangkok.

 Enjoy fine dining in the sky